mrmartineau/awesome-web-dev-resources/README.md

 - [npm-run-all](https://github.com/mysticatea/npm-run-all) A CLI tool to run multiple npm-scripts in parallel or sequential
 - [cross-port-killer](https://github.com/milewski/cross-port-killer) Kill the process running on a given TCP port on Windows, Linux and Mac
-- [lefthook](https://github.com/Arkweid/lefthook) Fast and powerful Git hooks manager for any type of projects

 # Progressive Web Apps